MSI is a company limited by guarantee, incorporated and registered in England and Wales, and is also registered as a charity.

 You can find out more about our Board members and Executive Team on the People page.

-In March 2019, MSI Reproductive Choices became a participant of the UN Global Compact (UNGC) under our former name Marie Stopes International and our first Communication on Engagement is due to be published in March 2021.
+In March 2019, MSI Reproductive Choices became a participant of the UN Global Compact (UNGC) under our former name Marie Stopes International and our first Communication on Engagement was published in March 2021.

 Our commitment to the UNGC will see MSI: